Jespy616/The-Last-Game/DOCKER_README.md

 # **Docker Setup and Usage Guide**

 ## **Introduction**
 This guide provides step-by-step instructions for installing, configuring, and running Docker for our project.
-It includes details on using Docker via command line, Docker Desktop, and VS Code.
+It includes details on using Docker via command line and Docker Desktop.

 ---